safajabbar5/AlarmClock/README.md

 ## User Stories

-As a user, I want to add the specific time to my alarm clock
+As a user, I want to add the specific time to my alarm clock.

-As a user, I want to view of the times I selected for my alarm
+As a user, I want to view the time I selected for my alarm.

 As a user, I must solve the riddle to turn off my alarm.